musheeza01/musheezacert/content/docs/configuration/selfsigned.md

 1. Programming the CPX Bootloader to work with MakeCode Bootloader
 2. Using Button A to randomly select inventory status on a part.
 3. Lights will display in a circular racing pattern for 2 seconds, then randomly select 1/3 of the lights.
-4. Using the (template)[#template] to define the selection of the randomly displayed lights will determine the inventory status outcome.
+4. Using the [template](#template) to define the selection of the randomly displayed lights will determine the inventory status outcome.

 See  [Appendix](#Appendix) for Details.
 Use the [Lesson](#Lesson) information to explain the lab to relatable concepts at the Datacenter.